gukihuman/spirit-of-lira/assets/scenes/h1-room.md

 > Just hands?
 # h1-room-hands-back, h1-hermione-surprised
 What are you hinting at?
 I just need an essence.
-I'm not that kind of a girl who would jump an a random ... um.. sausage.
+I'm not that kind of a girl who would jump on each ... um.. sausage.
 > Sausage?
 You know what I mean!
 Besides, you are innormasly huge, so...
-Even if I would...
+Even if I want to...
 # h1-room-hands-back, h1-hermione-closed-eyes-speaking
 It would be just physically impossible.
 # h1-room-hands-back, h1-hermione-surprised